PotionSpigot/Paper-1.7/README.md

-# IPVP PaperSpigot 1.7 Fork #
+# PotionSigot PaperSpigot 1.7 Fork #
-<p>This is the primary repository for the IPVP PaperSpigot 1.7.10 software.
-PaperSpigot is a high performance
+<p>This is the primary repository for the PotionSigot PaperSpigot 1.7.10 software.
+PotionSigot is a high performance
-Spigot fork that aims to fix gameplay and mechanics inconsistencies.
+PaperSpigot fork that aims to fix gameplay and mechanics inconsistencies.
 PaperSpigot 1.7.10 is no longer a supported software by their development team; please do not bug them to fix any issues for you.
 You are free to submit issues via the Issue tracker on GitHub, we will aim to fix or add any issues you come across.</p>